guptajeet/test_portfolio/README.md

 ## Usage

-Open a web browser and go to `http://127.0.0.1:5000/` to view the portfolio website.
+Open a web browser and go to `http://<EC2 PUBLIC IP>:5000/` to view the portfolio website.